redhat-openstack/website/source/uncategorized/instack-faq.html.md

 ## How do I delete the Overcloud?

 If you want to delete an overcloud and reset the environment to a state where you can deploy another overcloud, download the instack-delete-overcloud\* scripts from the github repository at <https://github.com/agroup/instack-undercloud/tree/master/scripts> .
+Then follow these steps:

+1. While logged into the undercloud node export the required variables into your shell:

+      command $(sudo cat /root/stackrc | xargs)

-Run one of the following examples that matches how you deployed the overcloud.
+2. Run one of the following examples that matches how you deployed the overcloud.

        #heat
        ./instack-delete-overcloud